U.S. economy less sluggish in second quarter; companies investing more

-Wall Street was lower in choppy trading late Thursday morning, pulled lower by Apple and healthcare stocks.

-WASHINGTON U.S. economic growth was less sluggish than previously thought in the second quarter as exports grew more than imports and businesses raised their investments, hopeful signs for the economic outlook.
+WASHINGTON (Reuters) - U.S. economic growth was less sluggish than previously thought in the second quarter as exports grew more than imports and businesses raised their investments, hopeful signs for the economic outlook.

 Gross domestic product expanded at a 1.4 percent annual rate, the Commerce Department said on Thursday in its third estimate of GDP.
 That was up from the 1.1 percent rate it reported last month and higher than analysts' expectations.